Skip to Main Content

 Female directors

-As in previous years, every board had at least one female director.
-The proportion of female directors on any single board ranged from 17% up to 57%, close to the range recorded last year (17% to 63%).
-Only at one board did women account for more than 50% of its membership.
-The number of boards with at least 33% female representation has increased to 80%.
+Within the ISEQ 20, the proportion of female directors on any given board ranges from 17% to 58%, similar to last year.
+Permanent TSB is the only board where women account for more than 50% of its membership.
+However, the number of boards with at least 33% female representation has risen to 95%.

 Fewest female directors